Bring out the flavor of green tea! Why does the way you boil water affect the taste?

 However, the way water is boiled has long been considered an important factor in determining the quality of tea.

-What is the perfect boiling point?
+What is the perfect boil?

-When boiling water, the state when continuous bubbles resembling the eyes of a fish or crab rise vigorously is considered the optimal boiling state for bringing out the flavor of the tea leaves.
+When boiling water, the optimum boiling condition for bringing out the flavor of the tea leaves is when continuous bubbles resembling the eyes of a fish or crab rise vigorously.

-This state means that the water temperature is just right, and the umami components can be extracted efficiently without destroying the cells of the tea leaves.
-It's like tiny bubbles full of life dancing inside the teapot.
+This state means that the water temperature is just right, allowing the tea leaves to extract their umami flavor efficiently without destroying their cells.
+It's like tiny, vibrant bubbles dancing inside the teapot.

 Boiling time changes the taste